Resources for School Personnel and Families

 - Track 2: 10 sessions, M-F 8:30 a.m. to 11:30 a.m. (primary psychiatric diagnosis required)

 - Track 3: 10 sessions, M, W, F 4:00 p.m. to 7:00 p.m. (primary psychiatric diagnosis required and substance use

 - Adolescent Girls Residential Treatment Center for female adolescents ages 12 to 18

 Help Is Right Here

 If your adolescent child is struggling with mental health and/or chemical dependency issues please call 800-447-1348.
-We are available 24/7 and provide free and confidential level of care assessments.
+We are available 24/7 and provide n0-cost, confidential level of care assessments.